vatlab/vat-docs/content/Documentation/vtools Commands/select.md

 It is sometimes useful to select variants based on sample genotypes, to answer questions such as what variants are available in the affected individuals.
 Command `vtools select` accepts a parameter `--samples` and will select variants that belong to selected samples.
 This parameter accepts one or more conditions by which samples are selected.
 For example `--samples 1` selects all samples (condition `True`), `--samples 'sample_name = "CEU"'` selects a sample with name `CEU`, and `--samples 'filename like "<span class='CEU'>"'` selects all samples that are imported from files with filename containing `CEU`. </span>

-(:toggleexample Examples: Select variants that belong to some or all samples:) Our project contains three samples with the same name `SAMP1`, which is not unusual for pipelines that produce `.vcf` files with a default name.
+<details><summary> Examples: Select variants that belong to some or all samples</summary> Our project contains three samples with the same name `SAMP1`, which is not unusual for pipelines that produce `.vcf` files with a default name.